 Adjust 4k TV Settings

 When you get your 4k TV home for the first time you may need to set the resolution to Ultra HD.
 By default it should be, but make sure the display resolution says 3840 × 2160.
 You can also set the picture format to 16.9 for cinematic formats (or set it to dynamic if the settings allow).
+There should be a setting to enable HDR as well.
+On a Sony 4k HDR TV the setting is in the Picture and Display menu under HDR Mode.
+We advise to set to Auto for wider HDR format support.
 Also, for those purchasing new TVs, most use Bluetooth-enabled remote controls.
 If you can’t get your remote to work at first, be sure it is paired with the TV.

-If you’re not using the Netflix app for Smart TVs, Ultra HD content may need to travel through either a set-top box or gaming console to display on the TV.
-Streaming media players that support 4k include Apple TV 4k, Nvidia Shield, Roku 4, Roku Premiere, Roku Premiere+, Roku Ultra, Chromecast Ultra, TiVo Bolt, and Amazon’s newest Fire TV model.
+If you’re not using the Netflix app for Smart TVs, Ultra HD content may need to travel through either a set-top box, streaming media player, or gaming console to display on the TV.
+Check the video and audio settings to be sure the device is streaming at the highest quality (or set to auto mode).
+Streaming media players that support 4k include Amazon’s Fire TV Cube and Fire TV Stick models, Apple TV 4k, Nvidia Shield, Roku Ultra and Roku Streaming Stick (as well as older Roku 4, Roku Premiere, Roku Premiere+ models), Chromecast Ultra, and TiVo Bolt.
 The Xbox One S also supports 4k.
 Be sure to have the latest firmware upgrades to any 4k-supporting devices.

-The bandwidth demand for 4k is much higher than 720p or 1080p so you’ll need an HDMI 2.0 cable that is made for 4k content.
+The bandwidth demand for 4k is much higher than 720p or 1080p so you’ll need an HDMI 2.0 cable that is made for 4k content and port that supports HDCP 2.2.
 The older HDMI 1.4 standard only supports 30fps, whereas HDMI 2.0 supports 60fps.
 In addition, the HDR color specification requires HDMI 2.0a, so be sure to pick up a premium HDMI cable to ensure the highest quality video and bandwidth will support 4k/HDR content.
-Best Buy has got high-quality Audioquest cables starting at $29.99 for the Pearl-level 4-foot 4k HDMI cable.
+Amazon has premium Monster HDMI cables starting at $24.99 and Best Buy has got high-quality Audioquest cables starting at about $35.